demarbre1u/space-shooter/README.md

 The game controls :
  - W, A, S, D : move spaceship on screen
  - Spacebar : fire projectiles
- - R : when on game over screen, restarts the game
+ - R : when on the game over screen, restarts the game

 ## Features